-The Standard Guide to Grading British Coins - In Stock (less than 50 remaining)
+The Standard Guide to Grading British Coins – In Stock, less than 150 left

 Roman Silver Coins – A Price Guide – Very limited availability, new stock due February 2016

-England’s Striking History – In Stock (less than 50 remaining)
+England’s Striking History – In Stock, less than 100 left

-Collectors’ British Military Money - In Stock (less than 10 remaining)
+Collectors’ British Military Money - In Stock, less than 100 left